Ballsdex-Team/BallsDex-DiscordBot/docs/index.md

+# Index

 # Welcome to the Ballsdex documentation.

-This documentations will contain both documentation and resouces on how to use the Ballsdex Discord Bot, as well as resources for self hosting it.
+This documentation will contain both documentation and resources on how to use the Ballsdex Discord Bot, as well as resources for self-hosting it.

 ## Self-Hosting